Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 }
 ```

-<Highlight color="red">как мы узнаем номер слота который был создан? он нужен для update-slot</Highlight>

 You can learn more about these fields in the [offers add-slot](/developers/cli_commands/offers/slots/add-slot) command.
-Note that this command is used to create additional slots, but the initial slot must be created using Provider Tools.
+Note that this command may be used to create additional slots, but the initial slot must be created using Provider Tools as per this guide.

 Modify these fields as necessary.
-This is your offer, and only you know what compute configuration your solution or data will need to run.
+This is your offer, and only you know what compute configuration your solution or data will need to run, as well as the [pricing terms](/developers/fundamentals/orders#cost-and-pricing).

 As an example, this is what they look like in the Marketplace: